AlexanderSchuetz97/luaLFS/README.md

 # luaLFS
-luaLFS is a library compatible to LuaFileSystem using unix system commands instead of native c libraries.
+luaLFS is a library compatible to LuaFileSystem using system commands instead of native c libraries.

-The primary focus of this implementation is to provide easy integration of scripts that use lfs/LuaFileSystem in linux/unix environments where LuaFileSystem cannot be easily installed.
+The primary focus of this implementation is to provide easy integration of scripts that use lfs/LuaFileSystem in complex environments where LuaFileSystem cannot be easily installed.
 This includes but is not limited to Java applications using LuaJ.

 If your application/environment has no such constraints then I do not recommend using luaLFS.<br>